What does a plant need in the growth phase?

 Do you want to know more about growing outdoors?

-, you may find the complete guide "Growing outdoors for beginners - Part II" in 8 languages (NL-EN-ES-FR-DE-IT-PL-CZ).
+In the download area, you may find the complete guide "Growing outdoors for beginners - Part II" in 8 languages (NL-EN-ES-FR-DE-IT-PL-CZ).
 Check it out right away.

 Nutrients to grow on.